vipinn123/Traffic_sign_classifier/writeup_template.md

 As a first step, I decided to convert the images to grayscale because that reduces the size of my feature vector.
 It also equilizes variations in colors.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image after grayscaling.

 ![alt text][image4]